Loosening the Stuck Places

 ~ John Amodeo

-Listening to your body for 15 minutes a day can help you to become friendly with your emotions.
+Listening to your body for 15 minutes a day can help you to become friends with your emotions.
 I share a journaling method to support you to recognize and name your emotions.
 Sit quietly with your journal on your lap.
 Close your eyes.
-When images, words, and body senses arise, record them in your journal.
+When images, words and body senses arise, record them in your journal.

 1. Clearing a Space

 Take a moment just to relax.
 Pay attention to your body.
 See what comes there when you ask, "How is my life going?
 What is the main thing for me right now?"
 Sense within your body and let the answers come slowly.

 When some concern comes or a bodily tightness or pain arises, do not go right inside of it.
 Stand back from your problem, and say "Yes, that’s there.
 I can feel that...there."
 Let there be a little space between you and what is troubling you.

 Then, ask what else you feel.
 Wait again...and sense.
 Usually there are several things happening in your emotional world at one time.
 Write down all that you sense in your body, such as, "I also feel tension in my throat, "flutteriness" in my heart and upset in my stomach."

 Select one discomfort or problem to focus on from those that arose.
 Do not go inside of your problem.
 Stand back from it and witness it in a friendly way.